Families intertwined in homeless men's burial mix-up

 When he turned 18, he would leave home for months at a time but always popped back up, his family said.

-"I always got frequent phone calls from him to let me know he was OK and to check on my well being," Bilyeu said.
+"I always got frequent phone calls from him to let me know he was OK and to check on my well-being," Bilyeu said.

 J.D. began to settle down -- albeit briefly -- after a stint in the US Army in the 1980s, his family said.

 In the late 1980s, he briefly stayed with Keaton, who was married, pregnant with her third child and living in Arkansas.
-But Keaton and her husband were struggling financially and had their electricity turned off, she said.
-They couldn't afford to support her family and her brother.
+But Keaton and her husband were struggling financially and their electricity was turned off, she said.
+They couldn't afford to support their family and her brother.

-So J.D. left on good terms.
+So, J.D. left on good terms.
 He promised to let her know when he got settled.

 "It wasn't a big deal for him because he was used to getting up and going," Keaton said.